LEARNAcademy/workshop-dev-tools/README.md

         Edit as HTML
     * Delete element
         Notice when you refresh, it reloads.
 All the changes you've made in the DOM have been wiped.
-    * Add attribute to element
+    * Add attribute to element - example
     * Select an element in the page to inspect it Helpful for when the structure involves heavily nested elements